 The scientific and technical information regarding the results of the Phase 2 drill program in this MD&A has been reviewed and approved by Kevin Kunkel, CPG, Castle Mountain Project Manager, who is a Qualified Person as defined by NI 43-101.
-The exploration activities at Castle Mountain were carried out under the supervision of Mr. Kunkel.
+The exploration activities at the Castle Mountain project were carried out under the supervision of Mr. Kunkel.